Aimeedeer/realtps/README.md

 $ cargo run -p realtps_web
 ```

-And check it in your browser.
+And check it in your browser at `http://localhost:8000`.

 To update data for a specific chain, run `realtps_import` with arguments.
 e.g.